postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 * A select box for each run and an option to select all runs.
     * Select one or more collection runs and select **Delete** to remove them.
 * The start time of the collection run.
-* A warning icon if the run failed.
-* The run source, duration, all tests, passed tests, failed tests, skipped tests, and the average response time.
-    * Select any of these items to sort the table by that item.
+* The run source, duration, all tests, passed tests, failed tests, skipped tests, and the average response time.Select any of these items to sort the table by that item.
 Select again to change the sort order.

 Hover over an item to show the following controls: